eventbrite/pysoa/docs/api.rst

 These are all the metrics recorded in PySOA:

+- ``server.transport.backend.initialize``: A timer indicating how long it took the Redis Gateway server transport to initialize a backend Redis client
 - ``server.transport.redis_gateway.send``: A timer indicating how long it takes the Redis Gateway server transport to send a response
 - ``server.transport.redis_gateway.send.error.missing_reply_queue``: A counter incremented each time the Redis Gateway server transport is unable to send a response because the message metadata is missing the required ``reply_to`` attribute
 - ``server.transport.redis_gateway.send.serialize``: A timer indicating how long it takes the Redis Gateway transport to serialize a message